+Housing Type CoC Funded Non CoC Funded

-Housing Type # of Units # of Beds (A) Rental Assistance (tenant-based): # of Scattered-Site Rental Units
+of Units # of Beds # of Units # of Beds

+(A) Rental Assistance (tenant- based): # of Scattered-Site Rental Units

 3.7c Housing Units: Transitional Housing (TH) for youth up to age 25

 Enter the number of HUD-funded Transitional Units/Vouchers/Slots that will be dedicated to housing homeless youth or parenting youth at any given time during the grant period for the Project.
 All units are assumed to include Supportive Services.
 Enter the total number of beds for each housing type.